Family Violence Prevention Services Act Programs

-FVPSA subrecipients must adhere to all requirements in the applicable OMB Circulars and Common Rules (Appendix T), the DOJ Grants Financial Guide, the OMB Uniform Guidance, the 2017 Compliance Supplement, and the recently released 2018 Compliance Supplement, depending on the federal award funding the grant.
+FVPSA subrecipients must adhere to all requirements in the applicable OMB Circulars and Common Rules (Appendix T), the DOJ Grants Financial Guide, the OMB Uniform Guidance, and the 2020 Compliance Supplement.

 New Federal Regulations for the Family Violence Prevention Services Act (FVPSA) were released on November 2, 2016 and effective January 2, 2017.
 Click here to access the new regulations and to download a pdf copy.
 Updates are noted throughout this section of the manual.